aspittel/cfps/admin-ui.md

-# Create an Application Backend in Clicks with the Amplify Admin UI
+# Create an Application Backend in Clicks with the Amplify Studio

 ## Abstract

 There's a lot that goes into building a modern application: the frontend for users, data persistence, user authentication and authorization, business logic, cloud deployment, and much more.
-The AWS Amplify Admin UI allows users to create and deploy an offline-ready application backend in clicks and then extend it with code, lowering the complexity of fullstack development for frontend and mobile developers.
+AWS Amplify Studio allows users to create and deploy an offline-ready application backend in clicks and then extend it with code, lowering the complexity of fullstack development for frontend and mobile developers.
 We'll build a fullstack application backed by multiple AWS services including Cognito, Appsync, and S3 in minutes.

 ## Roadmap